 ANCA are autoantibodies, mostly IgG, often present in individuals with autoimmune vasculitis.
 The antibodies are directed towards neutrophil proteins proteinase 3 and/or myeloperoxidase.

-We perform enzyme linked immunoassays (ELISA) on human sera to establish titers (U/mL) of anti-PR3 (Orgentec) and anti-MPO (BioRad Laboratories) antibodies.
+We perform enzyme linked immunoassays (ELISA) on human sera to establish titers (U/mL) of anti-PR3 (Orgentec), anti-MPO (BioRad Laboratories) antibodies and anti-LAMP2 (in-house assay) antibodies.